Dynamical convexity and elliptic periodic orbits for Reeb flows: Statement of the results

 \subsection{Toric contact manifolds}

 As pointed out previously, it is proved in \cite{HWZ} that a convex hypersurface in $\R^{2n}$ is dynamically convex.
 Our next result shows that this is a particular case of a more general phenomenon for toric contact manifolds.
 Details are given in Sections \ref{sec:toric} and \ref{sec:proof convex}.
 Toric contact manifolds can be defined as contact manifolds of dimension $2n+1$ equipped with an effective Hamiltonian action of a torus of dimension $n+1$.
-A \emph{good} toric contact manifold has the property that its symplectization can be obtained by symplectic reduction of $\C^d$, where $d$ is the number of facets of the corresponding momentum cone, by the action of a subtorus $K \subset \T^d$, with the action of $\T^d$ given by the standard linear one.
+A \emph{good} toric contact manifold has the property that its symplectization can be obtained by symplectic reduction of $\C^d\setminus\{0\}$, where $d$ is the number of facets of the corresponding momentum cone, by the action of a subtorus $K \subset \T^d$, with the action of $\T^d$ given by the standard linear one.
 The sphere $S^{2n+1}$ is an example of a good toric contact manifold and its symplectization is obtained from $\C^{n+1}$ with $K$ being trivial (that is, there is no reduction at all; the symplectization of $S^{2n+1}$ can be identified with $\C^{n+1}\setminus\{0\}$).

 Consequently, given a contact form $\alpha$ on a good toric contact manifold $M$ we can always find a Hamiltonian $H_\alpha: \C^d \to \R$ invariant by $K$ such that the reduced Hamiltonian flow of $H$ is the Reeb flow of $\alpha$.
 Notice that $H_\alpha$ is not unique.
-We say that a contact form $\alpha$ on $M$ is \emph{convex} if such $H_\alpha$ can be chosen convex on a neighborhood of $J^{-1}(0)$, where $J$ is the momentum map associated to the action of the subtorus $K$.
-Clearly, in the case of the sphere this holds if and only if the corresponding hypersurface in $\C^n$ is convex.
+We say that a contact form $\alpha$ on $M$ is \emph{convex} if such $H_\alpha$ can be chosen convex on $Z:=F^{-1}(0)$, where $F$ is the momentum map associated to the action of the subtorus $K$.
+By a technical reason, we will also suppose that the linearized Hamiltonian flow of $H_\alpha$ along every periodic orbit in $Z$ satisfies $d\Phi^t_{H_\alpha}(\nabla F_\kappa)=\nabla F_\kappa$ for all $t \in \R$ and every component $F_\kappa$ of the momentum map, where the gradient is taken with respect to the Euclidean metric; see Section \ref{sec:proof convex}.
+Clearly, a contact form on the standard contact sphere $S^{2n+1}$ is convex in this sense if and only if the corresponding hypersurface in $\C^{n+1}$ is convex.
+Moreover, every toric contact form on any good toric contact manifold is convex; see Section \ref{sec:toric}.

 It is shown in \cite{AM} that good toric contact manifolds admit suitable non-degenerate contact forms whose cylindrical contact homology is well defined (in fact, its differential vanishes identically).
 Moreover, it can be computed in a purely combinatorial way in terms of the associated momentum cone.
 Using this computation in our definition of dynamical convexity, we achieve the following result.